 Take note that while the foods listed above are effective in masking foul breath, they should not, in any way, be a substitute for your oral hygiene practices.
 The solution they provide is only temporary.
 The more permanent solution is (and always will be) brushing and flossing your teeth at least twice a day.
 When brushing your teeth, be sure to brush your tongue as well because it is where odor-causing bacteria thrive the most.

 Furthermore, visit your dentist regularly for checkups and professional cleaning.
-If your bad breath remains persistent, your dentist San Marcos will refer you to a medical doctor because the foul odor could be a sign of something else.
+If your bad breath remains persistent, your dentist will refer you to a medical doctor because the foul odor could be a sign of something else.